outscal/Feature-Player_Single_Double_Jump/README.md

 # Assets

-You can use the assets from this branch to create the project that shows player jump.
+You can use the assets from solution branch to create the project that shows player jump.

 # Instructions